-- Remove the unbalanced nuts, flat washers and packing gland halves from one end of the pump. - Engage the pump per appropriate operating instructions.
-Operate the pump, gradually increasing the discharge pressure until the packing is forced out of the stuffing box.
+- 1. Remove the unbalanced nuts, flat washers and packing gland halves. - Engage the pump per appropriate operating instructions.
+Operate the pump gradually increasing the discharge pressure until the packing is forced out of the stuffing box.
 Pressure in excess of 300 psi (20.7 bar) may be required.